techidaily/site-win11/source/_posts/simple-steps-to-acquire-and-implement-microsoft-stores-application-bundles.md

 1. Locate the saved app package in the**Downloads** folder.
 2. Next, double-click on the file to open the installation wizard and click on the**Install** button to install the software.

  Unfortunately, this installation method does not work always.
-You are likely to run into errors like[this app package is not support installation](https://www.makeuseof.com/app-package-not-supported-installation-app-installer/) .
+You are likely to run into errors like [this app package is not support installation](https://www.makeuseof.com/app-package-not-supported-installation-app-installer/) .
 What you can do instead is try to install the app using the App Installer app or PowerShell.
 You can use PowerShell to install apps not signed by Microsoft Store.

 ### 2\.
 Install Appx, Appxbundle, and Msixbundle using App Installer